aalhour/awesome-compilers/README.md

 ### Courses

-  * [Compilers Construction, Cambridge](http://www.cl.cam.ac.uk/teaching/1516/CompConstr/materials.html) - an introduction to compiler construction course from the University of Cambridge.
+  * [Compilers Construction, Cambridge](http://www.cl.cam.ac.uk/teaching/1516/CompConstr/materials.html) - An introduction to compiler construction course from the University of Cambridge.
-  * [Compiler Construction for Undergrads, RICE University](https://www.clear.rice.edu/comp412/Lectures/) - an introduction to compiler construction and language translators course from the RICE University.
+  * [Compiler Construction for Undergrads, RICE University](https://www.clear.rice.edu/comp412/Lectures/) - An introduction to compiler construction and language translators course from the RICE University.
-  * Compilers Theory, Stanford - [YouTube](https://www.youtube.com/playlist?list=PLLH73N9cB21VSVEX1aSRlNTufaLK1dTAI), [Stanford.edu](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/), [Class Notes](http://web.stanford.edu/class/cs143/) - an introduction to Compilers theory and construction course from Stanford.
+  * Compilers Theory, Stanford - [YouTube](https://www.youtube.com/playlist?list=PLLH73N9cB21VSVEX1aSRlNTufaLK1dTAI), [Stanford.edu](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/), [Class Notes](http://web.stanford.edu/class/cs143/) - An introduction to Compilers theory and construction course from Stanford.
   * [Design and Construction of Compilers, University of Texas](https://lambda.uta.edu/cse5317/) - Design and construction of compilers including lexical analysis, parsing, code generation techniques, error analysis and simple code optimizations.
     + Lecture Notes: [PDF](https://lambda.uta.edu/cse5317/notes.pdf), [HTML](https://lambda.uta.edu/cse5317/long/long.html).
-  * [DSL Design and Implementation Summer School](http://vjovanov.github.io/dsldi-summer-school/) - a Summer School program on the topics of DSL Design and Implementation hosted by the EPFL University.
+  * [DSL Design and Implementation Summer School](http://vjovanov.github.io/dsldi-summer-school/) - A Summer School program on the topics of DSL Design and Implementation hosted by the EPFL University.
-  * [Foundations of Programming Languages](http://www.cs.cmu.edu/~fp/courses/15312-f04/) - a course that covers many of the concepts underlying the design, definition, implementation and use of modern programming languages from a formal standpoint.
+  * [Foundations of Programming Languages](http://www.cs.cmu.edu/~fp/courses/15312-f04/) - A course that covers many of the concepts underlying the design, definition, implementation and use of modern programming languages from a formal standpoint.
   * [Nand2Tetris: How to Build a Computer from First Principles, Part 2](https://www.coursera.org/learn/nand2tetris2) - This 2nd part of the Nand2Tetris course covers basic language design and elementary compiler construction concepts in addition to many other topics on a basic level.
-  * [NPTEL's Principles of Compiler Design Course](https://www.youtube.com/playlist?list=PLbMVogVj5nJQNjkHZgwuAlfQ9tzmQDxjA) - an introductory course from NPTEL on Compiler Design.
+  * [NPTEL's Principles of Compiler Design Course](https://www.youtube.com/playlist?list=PLbMVogVj5nJQNjkHZgwuAlfQ9tzmQDxjA) - An introductory course from NPTEL on Compiler Design.
-  * [NPTEL's Compiler Design Course](http://nptel.ac.in/courses/106108052/32) - a slightly more advanced course than their Principles of Compiler Design course, covers SSA Form to a good degree.
+  * [NPTEL's Compiler Design Course](http://nptel.ac.in/courses/106108052/32) - A slightly more advanced course than their Principles of Compiler Design course, covers SSA Form to a good degree.
     + [YouTube Video Playlist](https://www.youtube.com/playlist?list=PLbMVogVj5nJTmKzaSlCpGgi7qxgcRRs8h).
   * [Programming Languages: Part A, by Grossman](https://www.coursera.org/learn/programming-languages) - Part 1 of a 3-part course series to the basic concepts of programming languages, with a strong emphasis on functional programming.
-  * [Programming Languages: Part B, by Grossman](https://www.coursera.org/learn/programming-languages-part-b) - Part 2 of a 3-part course series to the basic concepts of programming languages, with a strong emphasis on functional programming..
+  * [Programming Languages: Part B, by Grossman](https://www.coursera.org/learn/programming-languages-part-b) - Part 2 of a 3-part course series to the basic concepts of programming languages, with a strong emphasis on functional programming.
-  * [Programming Languages: Part C, by Grossman](https://www.coursera.org/learn/programming-languages-part-c) - Part 3 of a 3-part course series to the basic concepts of programming languages, with a strong emphasis on functional programming..
+  * [Programming Languages: Part C, by Grossman](https://www.coursera.org/learn/programming-languages-part-c) - Part 3 of a 3-part course series to the basic concepts of programming languages, with a strong emphasis on functional programming.
-  * [Types, Logic, Semantics, and Verification from Oregon University's Summer School](https://www.cs.uoregon.edu/research/summerschool/summer15/curriculum.html) - a Summer School program that consists of 80 minute lectures presented by internationally recognized leaders in programming languages and formal reasoning research.
+  * [Types, Logic, Semantics, and Verification from Oregon University's Summer School](https://www.cs.uoregon.edu/research/summerschool/summer15/curriculum.html) - A Summer School program that consists of 80 minute lectures presented by internationally recognized leaders in programming languages and formal reasoning research.
-  * [Virtual Machines and Managed Runtimes, UCB CS294](http://www.wolczko.com/CS294/) - an introductory course on Virtual Machines and Managed Runtimes from the University of Berkeley.
+  * [Virtual Machines and Managed Runtimes, UCB CS294](http://www.wolczko.com/CS294/) - An introductory course on Virtual Machines and Managed Runtimes from the University of Berkeley.
   * [Virtual Machines Summer School 2016 (VMSS 2016)](http://soft-dev.org/events/vmss16/) - VMSS is a Summer School program that aims to give an overview of the field, targeted at early career researchers.
     + [YouTube Videos Playlist](https://www.youtube.com/playlist?list=PLJq3XDLIJkib2h2fObomdFRZrQeJg4UIW).